verghost/vlc-lua-docs/m/player/index.md

 ----
 ## `item:metas()`
 Get VLC-specific mata data of current item as table.
-Table keys are only included in the table if values exist.
+Table keys are only included if values exist.
 Table keys are:
 - `title`
 - `artist`